Joel-Marc/Bezier_curve/README.md

 # Bézier curve

-- A short Jupyter Notebook on introducing what Bézier curves are, use cases and implementaion example of a Cubic Bezier Curve
+- A short Jupyter Notebook on introducing what Bézier curves are, use cases and implementation example of a Cubic Bezier Curve